riham-tarabay/riham-tarabay/README.md

 ## About Me

-CS graduate from **Lebanese American University (LAU)**  with a minor in **Data Analytics**.
-I build end-to-end AI systems  from classical ML to production-grade RAG pipelines and AI automation agents.

-Currently completing an intensive AI Engineering program at **YouBee.ai**, where I have built 10 production-quality ML/DL projects spanning computer vision, NLP, and large language model systems  alongside 6 AI automation workflows in n8n.

-I care about writing **clean, well-documented code** and building AI systems that are not just accurate but **deployable and maintainable**.
+AI Engineer passionate about building intelligent systems that actually work in production not just in notebooks.

+I'm a CS graduate from Lebanese American University (LAU) with a minor in Data Analytics.
+Over the past year I've gone deep into the full AI stack: training computer vision models, building RAG pipelines with hybrid search and re-ranking, designing multi-agent systems with LangGraph, and shipping autonomous AI automation workflows with n8n and GPT-4o.

+I've built 18 projects end-to-end from a YOLO detection pipeline to a production RAG system with guardrails and monitoring, to a LangGraph agent that breaks down research questions and fact-checks its own answers.

+I care about the details that matter in production: evaluation frameworks, hallucination mitigation, latency, and deployment.
+Not just accuracy on a test set.

+Currently looking for AI Engineer or ML Engineer roles where I can keep building things that matter.

+Open to any opportunity on-site, hybrid, remote, or relocation.

 🌍 Trilingual: **English · French · Arabic**